juju/docs/src/en/charms-bundles.md

     **Tip:** You should review the configuration options for the charms you are planning to use in a bundle, some of them generate passwords for services or might need configuration as a separate step.
-This may or may not be desireable for users, so if there are any extra steps required document them in your README.md file.
+This may or may not be desirable for users, so if there are any extra steps required document them in your README.md file.